eileencodes/crud_project/README.md

 category = Category.where(:name => "Coworkers").first
 SampleDataUpdate.update_contacts_optimized(category)
 ```
-which outputs:
+which is doing the following:

 ```ruby
 def self.update_contacts_optimized(category)
   Categorization.update_all(:category_id => category.id)
 end
 ```
-and benchmarks at:
+and benchmarks it at:
 ```
          user     system      total         real
 =>   0.000000   0.000000   0.000000 (  0.042140)